 Each case reflects one major allegation category.
 Categories are designed to enable the grouping and analysis of similar cases and to drive focused risk mitigation efforts.
-The coding taxonomy includes detailed allegation sub-categories; insight into the surgical cases is noted later in this report.
+The coding taxonomy includes detailed allegation sub-categories; insight into these is noted later in this report.